Willie McCovey, Legendary Baseball Hall Of Famer, Dead At Age 80

 The baseball world is mourning the loss of all-time great Willie McCovey, who passed away from what is being reported as a “long battle with ongoing health issues,” on Wednesday afternoon, October 31.
-He was 80 years old.
+He was 80-years-old.

 The San Francisco Chronicle reports that McCovey had been hospitalized at Stanford University Medical Center since late last week.
 As has occasionally been the case for the past several years, McCovey was rushed to receive medical care due to a serious infection.
-According to his daughter, Allison McCovey, the beloved slugger died in the company of family and friends – perhaps signifying that his loved ones gathered with some understanding that it would likely be his final physical relapse.
+According to his daughter, Allison McCovey, the beloved slugger died in the company of family and friends, perhaps signifying that his loved ones gathered with some understanding that it would likely be his final physical relapse.

 McCovey made headlines back in September when he was taken straight to the hospital immediately after attending the San Francisco Giants’ final home game of 2018.
 Up until his final appearance at AT&T Park, McCovey had grown to be a fixture with fans who at times got to meet him as he was escorted out of the suite from which he watched the games.
 It was in his final years that they came to know him and call him by his nickname, “Willie Mac,” as he was escorted around in the wheelchair that orthopedic procedures had relegated him to, according to Mercury News.

 Prior to spending his final years at eye level with young idolizing fans, McCovey was remembered as a towering figure in the game.
-He was a 6-foot-4 inch tall, 198-pound kid who broke into the Major Leagues as a power hitting first baseman in 1959.
-McCovey only played 52 games that season, but showed promise with a.354 batting average and 13 home runs in that span.
+He was a 6-foot-4-inch-tall, 198-pound kid who broke into the Major Leagues as a power hitting first baseman in 1959.
+McCovey only played 52 games that season, but showed promise with a .354 batting average and 13 home runs in that span.
 Sports writers would apparently agree, as the numbers proved good enough for him to be rewarded the coveted National League Rookie of the Year award.

 It is with great sadness that we announce that San Francisco Giants Legend and Hall of Famer Willie McCovey passed away peacefully this afternoon at the age of 80 after losing his battle with ongoing health issues. #Forever44 | #SFGiants pic.twitter.com/ooOYg4ESol